dHaritha/Sample/README.md

 # Sample
-hi this is my first git repository
+hi this is my first git repository...